iamick/Python_Data_Analysis/README.md

 # Sample_EDA
-EDA of public datasets using pandas/numpy
+EDA of public datasets using pandas, numpy, and visualization (matplotlib)